Eth-H/ResourceSummaries/README.md

-# ResourceSummaries
+# wiki

-Contains commands and other functionality from numerous applications and languages.
+Vimwiki containig my notes on commands and other functionality from numerous applications and languages.

 Content collected from experience and openly avaliable sources, abstracted and rearranged in a consistent format, this format allows you to quickly find what you want and apply it.

 Dir types